|I.||Bachelor of Arts in Liberal Studies|

 A BALS student who does not register for class in either the fall or spring semester will be involuntarily withdrawn from the program.
 In these cases a notation of "Withdrawn for Failure to Register" will appear on the official transcript.
 A student can avoid being withdrawn by instead requesting an official Leave of Absence during a fall or spring semester.
 Contact the Program Director or SCS Office of Academic Affairs & Compliance for information on requesting a Leave of Absence and for deadlines for requesting return from leave.
 The student is well advised to consult with the Office of Financial Aid on the consequences of a leave of absence.

 Please Note: The above policy does not apply to summer semesters.
 Students need not request a leave in order to avoid taking classes during summer.

 Earning the Bachelor of Liberal Studies degree requires a total of 120 credits, earned at Georgetown or elsewhere (depending upon transfer credits), with a minimum GPA of 2.000.
-These are divided among Core courses, curricular field courses, and electives.
+These are divided among Core courses, concentration courses, and electives.
 The GPA only reflects coursework completed at Georgetown (or through the Consortium with prior approval).
 Courses accepted for transfer are not factored into the Georgetown GPA.